geerlingguy/drupalvm-live/README.md

 TODO.

+## Keeping things Secret

+If you decide to store some private variables in an Ansible Vault-encrypted vars file, then you should run all Vagrant commands like:

+    DRUPALVM_ANSIBLE_ARGS='--ask-vault-pass' vagrant [command]

+And when running Ansible commands, use:

+    ansible-playbook [args] --ask-vault-pass

+You can also pass a file path containing the vault password, if you need to do automated deployments.
+See Ansible's [Vault Documentation](http://docs.ansible.com/ansible/playbooks_vault.html#creating-encrypted-files) for more info.

 ## Author

 This project is maintained by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com) and maintainer of [Drupal VM](https://www.drupalvm.com).